Rochet2/compilers/README.md

   - Then use the command `./Interpreter.exe code.txt` to run the file you created.
     - The program takes exactly one argument, which is the absolute or relative path to the file to interpret.
     - The interpreter will print errors if it finds any.
 The first error printed is the first error found.
 Any errors printed after that may be caused by the first error detected.
     - If no errors are detected the code is run and any errors during execution halt the program execution.
-Assert WILL NOT halt the program execution.
+Assert WILL halt the program execution.

 ## Token patterns
 - Number, regex: `%d+`